MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/tools/kusto-explorer-using.md

 ## Query mode

-Kusto.Explorer includes a powerful script mode that enables you to write, edit, and run inline queries.
-The script mode comes with syntax highlighting and IntelliSense, so you can quickly ramp-up your knowledge of the Kusto Query Language.
+Kusto.Explorer includes a powerful query mode that enables you to write, edit, and run inline queries.
+The query mode comes with syntax highlighting and IntelliSense, so you can quickly ramp-up your knowledge of the Kusto Query Language.

 This section describes how to run basic queries in Kusto.Explorer and how to add parameters to your queries.